Milky Way Globular Clusters: Nurseries for Dynamically-Formed Binary Black Holes: Methods

 Once relocated to the halo, GCs are assumed to evolve in isolation and are unaffected by any subsequent mergers \citep{Lamers+2010}.
 The migrating GCs are randomly selected from those residing in the progenitor galaxies' disks prior to the merger.

 The survival fraction depends critically on the type of merger.
 In minor mergers (baryonic mass ratio $< 0.1$), only the GCs from the less massive galaxy migrate to the halo, while those in the more massive galaxy remain in its disk.
-In major mergers, all GCs from both progenitors are assumed to migrate.

-Incorporating these prescriptions is essential to avoid overestimating the number of GCs in the MW halo that would survive to the present day. \end{enumerate}

-\subsection{Cluster Population Synthesis Codes: RAPSTER and FASTCLUSTER}
+In major mergers, all GCs from both progenitors are assumed to migrate.\\ We clarify that the disruption mechanisms described by Equations \ref{eq:cce} and \ref{eq:galmerg} are applied to the initial cluster population, before their evolution is tracked via the CPS models.
+Specifically, this preliminary analysis allows us to determine the lifetimes of GCs.
+Once this preliminary selection is made, the subsequent mass evolution tracked within the CPS models focuses exclusively on the mass loss induced by the external galactic potential. \end{enumerate}

+\subsection{Cluster population synthesis codes: \texttt{RAPSTER} and \texttt{FASTCLUSTER}}